 4. Location data

 When it comes to data security, IoT in hospitals has a lot of issues to resolve.
 Users’ location data, for example, is also considered personal information, while its privacy may also be easily compromised and revealed to third parties.

 5. DDoS attack

 A malicious attack resulting in a distributed denial of services (DDoS attack), is executed by overwhelming a target by the flow of Internet traffic.
 DDoS attacks render services inaccessible and have highly disruptive effects on healthcare operations.

 This recently coined term stands for the hijacking of a medical device, which is one of the frequent security issues in IoT healthcare.
-Through taking control over connected equipment, perpetrators may gain access to sensitive data, take control over other devices on the network, infect them with malware and, potentially, use them to harm patients.
+Through taking control over connected equipment, perpetrators can compromise IoT security: gaining access to sensitive data, take control over other devices on the network, infect them with malware and, potentially, use them to harm patients.

 7. Unauthorized access